pershyn/storm-metrics-opentsdb/README.md

 On the high loads from time to time some metrics are still lost because of the udp buffer overflow, but this turned to be much more reliable solution, than maintaining the connection to opentsdb.

-The bad part is that now `storm-metrics-opentsdb` tcollector with `udp_bridge` plugin have to be installed on all the nodes.
-But, if you do the monitoring, this is quite probable that you have them already installed.
+The bad part is that now `tcollector` with `udp_bridge` plugin have to be installed on all the nodes.
+But, if you do the monitoring, it is quite probable that you have them already installed.

 I have not found `udp_bridge` in alternative collectors, like [scollector](https://github.com/bosun-monitor/bosun/tree/master/cmd/scollector).
 But it doesn't mean it's not there.